 “At supper Lillian seated us together…I was absolutely sure that Mr. Dahl would spend the whole supper trying to charm me.
 I sat down and waited.
 But…never once during the entire evening did he look my way.
 I tried to join the conversation but he totally ignored me…I had quite made up my mind that I loathed Roald Dahl.”

-Most people found Dahl difficult, or downright didn’t like him.
-Patricia often got the brunt of Dahl’s manipulations: Dahl wouldn’t permit Pat to visit her mother, only said “I love you” three times over the course of their entire marriage, had a doctor tie Patricia’s tubes while she was unconscious following her stroke, and ultimately left Patricia so he could marry his long term mistress.
+Most people found Roald Dahl difficult.
+Many downright didn’t like him.
+Poor Patricia often got the brunt of Dahl’s manipulations: Dahl wouldn’t permit Pat to visit her mother, only said “I love you” three times over the course of their entire marriage, had a doctor tie Patricia’s tubes while she was unconscious following her stroke, and ultimately left Patricia so he could marry his long term mistress…

-(And I must add that despite her earlier affair with Gary Cooper, Pat viewed her marriage vows as sacred, and remained faithful to Dahl their entire marriage.)
+It’s important to note here that, despite her earlier affair with Gary Cooper, Pat viewed her marriage vows as sacred, and remained faithful to Dahl their entire marriage.

-On the flip side, it was Dahl’s authoritative streak that probably led to Patricia’s physical and mental recovery following her stroke: Dahl was a taskmaster who got Pat working her mind and body as soon as she was home from the hospital, for which she was always grateful.
+However; it was Dahl’s authoritative streak that probably led to Patricia’s physical and mental recovery following her stroke.
+Roald was a taskmaster who forced Pat to work her mind and body as soon as she got home from the hospital.
+For this, Patricia was always grateful.

 Tragedies with Her Children

-But thanks to the endless hope and determination of his parents, Theo did survive the eight operations he would have over the next thirty months.
+But thanks to the boundless hope and determination of his parents, Theo did survive the eight operations he endured over the thirty months that followed the accident.
 Patricia’s outlook on this tragic time is truly inspiring:

 “As I look back on those months following Theo’s accident, I realize that for all the agonies we felt, it was one of the most beautiful periods of my life.
 I will never understand people rejecting a wounded or disabled child.
 For us Theo was a centering force, not only for Roald and me but for our daughters as well.
 Having to give up their preferences because of his needs was a hard but valuable lesson…”

-While giving her seven-year-old daughter Tessa a bath one night, Patricia suffered a stroke.
-And she was three months pregnant:
+While giving her seven-year-old daughter Tessa a bath one night, Patricia Neal suffered a stroke.

 “The last thing I remember thinking was, I have children to care for.
 I have another inside me.
 I can NOT die.”

-Patricia suffered three strokes altogether that night, one at home, and two in the hospital.
+Patricia suffered a total of three strokes that night, one at home, and two in the hospital.
 It was a congenital aneurysm:

 “My right side was completely paralyzed and I had been left with maddening double vision.
 I had no power of speech and my mind just didn’t work.”

-For more about Pat’s stroke and inspirational recovery, read my article here.
+Read more about Pat’s stroke and inspirational recovery in my article here.

-Thanks to her work and generous sharing of her experiences, there is a Patricia Neal Rehabilitation Center at the Fort Sanders Presbyterian Hospital in Knoxville, Tennessee continues with the work Patricia started.
+Thanks to her hard work and generous sharing, the Patricia Neal Rehabilitation Center at Fort Sanders Presbyterian Hospital in Knoxville, Tennessee continues with the work Patricia started.

 “I was deeply impressed that God was using my life far beyond any merit of my own making.
 The stroke had been a means of allowing me to reach so many who were suffering.
 He had not given me the stroke.
 He was giving me the strength and love to move with it.”

-Patricia says in her autobiography that one of her most cherished moments was reading a letter from Maria Cooper, sent during Patricia’s recovery from her stroke:
+In her autobiography, Pat shares that one of her most cherished moments was receiving a letter from Maria Cooper during her stroke recovery:

 “On one particular day, an envelope inscribed with a noble hand caught my attention…I will never forget its three most important words: I forgive you.
 It was from Maria Cooper.”

-Maria, Rocky, and Patricia let their love for Coop bring them together in the years following Cooper’s untimely death from cancer in 1960 through chance meetings, letters, and even a scheduled, healing luncheon.
+Following Gary Cooper’s untimely death from cancer in 1960, Maria, Rocky, and Pat let their love for Coop bring them together through chance meetings, letters, and even a scheduled, healing luncheon.